Explore Philippines' Island Paradise

 Batanes

-Activities: Bike around the rolling hills, visit traditional Ivatan houses, and explore the lighthouses.
+Activities: Bike around rolling hills, visit traditional Ivatan houses, explore lighthouses.

 Accommodation: Homestays, small hotels.